kubesphere/website/content/en/docs/pluggable-components/pod-ip-pools.md

 A Pod IP Pool is used to manage the Pod network address space, and the address space between each Pod IP Pool cannot overlap.
 When you create a workload, you can select a specific Pod IP Pool, so that created Pods will be assigned IP addresses from this Pod IP Pool.

-## Enable Pod IP Pools before Installation
+## Enable Pod IP Pools Before Installation

 ### Installing on Linux